NitoNetwork/Nito-Whitepaper/README.md

-# Nito-Whitepaper-v1.0
+# Nito-Whitepaper

-The new Nito whitepaper (v1.0 – July 2025) is out!
+The new Nito whitepaper is out!

 What I need from you: